amyjko/foundations-of-information/chapters/systems.md

 These podcasts explore some of the strengths and weaknesses of modern information systems.

-* [Rabbit Hole, Episode 1|https://www.nytimes.com/2020/04/16/podcasts/rabbit-hole-internet-youtube-virus.html], New York Times.
+* _[Rabbit Hole, Episode 1, NY Times|https://www.nytimes.com/2020/04/16/podcasts/rabbit-hole-internet-youtube-virus.html]_, New York Times.
 Discusses YouTube as an information system, and the kinds of information experiences it excels at creating.

-* [Why the Vaccine Websites Suck, What Next TBD|https://slate.com/podcasts/what-next-tbd/2021/01/vaccine-websites-failing].
+* _[Why the Vaccine Websites Suck, What Next TBD|https://slate.com/podcasts/what-next-tbd/2021/01/vaccine-websites-failing]_.
 Discusses the many policies, practices, and market dynamics that result in U.S. government websites being so poor in quality.

+* _[Seduced by Substack, What Next TBD, Slate|https://slate.com/podcasts/what-next-tbd/2021/04/why-you-keep-hearing-about-substack]_.
+Discusses why some journalists are shifting from traditional journalism to a paid newsletter model on Substack, and the tradeoffs of the new model for editorial oversite, labor, and chasing audience.